MatthieuMordrel/productivity-app/README.md

 TO DO:

-- Make it easier to change time in the settings (add preset values and maybe +1 -1 hours buttons)
-- Add a way to center on the current time
-- Add a placeholder when you drag task into the calendar
 - Add a settings to add sound with the sonner and end of session + start of session
-- Add custom sound options
 - Add a way to tick a task when done
 - Add a way to hide ticked tasks

+Sound

+- Add sound when dropping a task into timeline
+- Add nice sound when session ends
+- Add sound when toggling dark mode
+- Add custom sound options in the nav bar

 Design